 People who have medical marijuana registration cards can buy up to 2.5 ounces of marijuana every two weeks.

 While it is legal for people of legal age to buy and consume marijuana, you cannot use it in public.
 This is true for both recreational and medicinal users.
-Smoking marijuana is not allowed in public, and private employers are allowed to prohibit its use on their premises.
+Smoking marijuana is not allowed in places such as indoor public places, schools, and government buildings.
+Additionally, private employers are allowed to prohibit its use on their premises.

 Arizona Marijuana DUI Laws